megamaced/spotify-easyrpm/README.md

 # spotify-easyrpm

-Description: spotify-easyrpm downloads the latest debian package from the Spotify repository and converts it into an RPM and then installs it for you
+Description: spotify-easyrpm downloads the latest debian package from the Spotify repository and converts it into an RPM and then offers to install it for you

 Usage: Run without any arguments